andres-luau/IB_IA_Computer-Science_2026/README.md

-# IB_IA_Computer-Science_2026
+# 0015_HERRERA_COMPUTER SCIENCE_IA
-This are the scripts of the roblox game "Untitled Learning Game".
+This work belongs to Andrés Herrera and is part from a internal assesment for a internal assesment for the IB program.